 This article explores the benefits of virtual and augmented reality in business contexts and their marketing applications.

-Organizations as disparate as construction companies and cosmetics retailers are leveraging immersive experiences to promote themselves, sell goods and services, and build relationships with customers in fresh and creative ways.
+Organizations as disparate as construction companies and cosmetics retailers leverage immersive experiences to promote themselves, sell goods and services, and build relationships with customers in fresh and creative ways.

-If you are contemplating an immersive component for your PR and marketing strategy, you may find many inspiring augmented and virtual reality marketing examples here, including some projects of Onix.
-The Onix AR/VR dev team has been creating 3D art, mobile, and VR apps for years.
+You may find many inspiring augmented and virtual reality marketing examples here, including some projects by Onix.
+Our AR/VR dev team has been creating 3D art, mobile, and VR apps for years.

 If you have an AR or VR project on your mind, please feel free to contact us!
 Onix’s experts are always at your service.